 Your system is deployed on cloud infrastructure under your school's control.
 It does not depend on any School Ease server or subscription to function.

 There are no annual fees, renewal invoices, or licence obligations after handover.
-The system runs on your terms, indefinitely, with no external payment dependency.
+The system runs on your terms, indefinitely.

 "For over 15 years, we spent over a million naira printing exam papers.
 Most tech providers offered only subscription-based models.
 Since adopting School-Ease, our CBT exams are fully online, printing costs have dropped drastically, work is easier, and we don't pay monthly or annual subscription fees."

 No. School Ease operates on a one-time project investment model.
-You pay for the design, build, and deployment of your system.
-There are no annual licence fees, no renewal invoices, and no ongoing subscription obligations — to School Ease or to any third-party platform associated with the deployment.
+There are no annual licence fees, no renewal invoices, and no ongoing subscription obligations.

 Post-deployment support is included during the handover window in every package.
-For ongoing maintenance, system updates, or future module additions, we offer clearly defined engagement terms scoped and agreed upon separately — never bundled into a mandatory recurring fee.
+For ongoing maintenance, system updates, or future module additions, we offer clearly defined engagement terms scoped and agreed upon separately.

 Yes.
 During your consultation, we will scope a deployment plan that reflects your school's specific priorities.
-You are not required to take modules your institution does not yet need futhermore, deferred modules can be added in future phases without rebuilding existing infrastructure.
+Deferred modules can be added in future phases without rebuilding existing infrastructure.

 The consultation is the first step.
 No technical knowledge required, just a clear interest in moving your school from subscription dependency to institutional ownership.